AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

       - dmsetup

-In this example, excluding :code:`qemu` means that the qemu package and all of its dependencies that it would normally pull into the AppImage will be excluded from the AppImage (unless something else in the AppImage pulls in some of those depdencies already).
+In this example, excluding ``qemu`` means that the qemu package and all of its dependencies that it would normally pull into the AppImage will be excluded from the AppImage (unless something else in the AppImage pulls in some of those depdencies already).

 Pretending certain versions of dependencies being installed
 ###########################################################

 The dependency information in some packages may result in the package manager to refuse the application to be installed if some **exact** versions of dependencies are not present in the system.
-In this case, it may be necessary pretend the **exact** version of a dependency to be installed on the target system by using the :code:`pretend` key in the :code:`ingredients` section:
+In this case, it may be necessary pretend the **exact** version of a dependency to be installed on the target system by using the ``pretend`` key in the ``ingredients`` section:

 .. code-block:: yaml